bashgeek/icinga-multi-status/README.md

 # Restart the icinga2 service
 $ service icinga2 restart
 ```
-2. You will find the automatically generated API user here: `/etc/icinga2/conf.d/api-users.conf`
+- You will find the automatically generated API user here: `/etc/icinga2/conf.d/api-users.conf`
-3. The default port of the Icinga 2 API is `5665`, so the URL to go with would be like: `https://myicingaserver.com:5665/`
+- The default port of the Icinga 2 API is `5665`, so the URL to go with would be like: `https://myicingaserver.com:5665/`
-4. If you use a self-signed certificate (f.e. the one automatically created in #1) you have to add it to Chromes trusted store before it'll work in the plugin.
+- If you use a self-signed certificate (like the one automatically created in the first step) you have to add it to Chrome's trusted store before it'll work in the plugin.
 This can easily be done be visiting the API URL in a browser tab and accept the certificate.
-5. If you run into any problems, please stick to the official [Icinga 2 API documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/icinga2-api)
+- If you run into any problems, please stick to the official [Icinga 2 API documentation](http://docs.icinga.org/icinga2/latest/doc/module/icinga2/chapter/icinga2-api)

 ## Credits